We take a look at the rise and fall of the House of Tudor, one of Brittain’s most famous ruling families.

 The Tudor Period

-The Tudor Period refers to the period in which the Tudors were in power between 1485 and 1603.
+The Tudor Period refers to the period in which the House of Tudor was in power between 1485 and 1603.
 During that period, the Tudor dynasty saw a total of 5 monarchs.

 The Story Behind The Tudor rose